shriyacs/cortex-vision/README.md

 ## 👤 Author

 **Sri Shriya Challapuram**

-## 🙏 Acknowledgments

-This project was developed as a capstone for the **LLMs and Programming** course under Professor Thomas LaToza at George Mason University.

 **Powered by:** React • TypeScript • Vite • Tailwind • shadcn/ui • Mermaid • Anthropic Claude • FastAPI • LangGraph